VishnuDeshmukh21/UMatch-assignment/README.md

    docker-compose ps
    ```

-   You should see your containers listed and their statuses.
+---

-5. **Access the Application via Postman**
+### 2. Access the Application via Postman

 - Open Postman.
 - Import the provided Postman collection to test the endpoints.
   - Go to **File > Import** in Postman, and select the collection file.
 - Send requests to the application as needed.

-The API should now be accessible through the Docker containers.
+---

-## Stopping the Containers
+## Stopping the Containers (Docker Version)

-When you’re done, you can stop the Docker containers by running:
+If you’re using Docker, stop the containers with:

 ```bash
 docker-compose down